-The deadline for the assignments is (4.30 PM).
-Each days delay would lead to deduction of marks at the rate of 1 mark per day.
+The deadline for the assignments is 16-08-2010 (4.30 PM).
+Submission of the same would be done with Ms Mary Johnny (office is near my office room).
+Each days delay would lead to deduction of marks at the rate of 2 mark per day.
 The assignments would carry a weightage of 30% in grading.
 The assignments are to be completely hand written (printed submission will not be evaluated).
 The completed assignments are to be submitted before deadline.